 Not only are these chemically intensive and petroleum-based, but every post-snowball fight wash contributes to microplastic pollution.

-We’ve gotta hand it to all these sustainable glove brands who actually have us hoping for snow.
+Whether your prefer sustainable and eco-friendly mittens or gloves, we’ve gotta hand it to all these brands, who actually have us hoping for snow.

 Everything we recommend to you on Sustainable Jungle is independently researched and we ask all brands to confirm their claims.
 To avoid waste, we test products on an as needed basis.
 This post contains affiliate links.
 If you buy something through our links, we may earn a small commission.
 Learn more about why we do this here.

-Our Favorite Fair Trade & Sustainable Winter Gloves For Finger-Warming Fun
+Our Favorite Fair Trade Gloves For Finger-Warming Fun

-Aura Que’s fair trade wool gloves will warm your hands and the hearts of the Nepalese communities each purchase supports.
+A big insulated thumbs up to Aura Que’s best fingerless wool gloves that will warm your hands and the hearts of the Nepalese communities each purchase supports.

 Arms of Andes keeps your fingers from feeling frosty with fair trade alpaca gloves that support traditional farmers in Peru.

-The handy sustainable fashion criteria at the end of the article helped with this finger-warming selection.
+Our handy guide to green winter gloves at the end of the article helped with this finger-warming selection.

 The Full List Of Sustainable Men’s & Women’s Gloves